stencila/rasta/README.md

 ### Testing

 Unit tests live in the `tests` folder.
 Most of the tests are written using the `testthat` package.
 When writing regression tests for a specific issues, please name the test file accordingly e.g. `tests/testthat/test-issue-1.R`.
-There is also a `tests/cpp` folder for C++ tests and a `tests/bench` folder for bechmarking.
+There is also a `tests/cpp` folder for C++ tests and a `tests/bench` folder for benchmarking.

 ### Documentation